vrtnev/Skills2022/README.md

 I specified one web server in hosts file, and added parameters in ansible.cfg file.
 After it I created playbook file with name test_apache_playbook.yaml, in which I added information to install and test webservers with a ping command.
 Filanny, this playbook was runned successfully.
+All related files is in Task 2 folder in this repository.
 ### Task troubleshooting
 It was important to write yaml file properly, because every space is significant in this file.
 ### Task verification